 - Teaching Professor, U of I, Electrical and Computer Engineering, 2021-present

 - Chief Undergraduate Advisor, U of I, Electrical and Computer Engineering, 2012-present

 "Everything should be made as simple as possible, but not simpler." -- restatement of Einstein

 Teaching is vital to the success of the University of Illinois.
 Students must be engaged in the classroom.
 Demonstrations and active learning exercises provide a means to present complex ideas to students in intuitive ways.

 My research interests are primarily two-fold: 1) Promoting substantial research and individual study for undergraduates at all levels of the curriculum and 2) improving engineering education through interactions with other educators throughout the College of Engineering.
-For the latter role, I have been privileged to join the AE3 as an Education Innovation Fellow where I advise multiple projects in teaching and learning across the college.

 Undergraduate Research Opportunities